Skating in the Square

 Why do you have to shut the rink down sometimes after it's open?

 Certain conditions can cause us to start losing the thickness of the ice (sun, warm temperatures and precipitation) – and if it gets too thin it risks cracking.
 Our arena operators monitor the situation and drill to confirm the ice's depth and hardness.
 If it makes sense to close the rink down for four hours, they will do that rather than risk having to close it for three days.

 Do you have to close it often?

 Not really.
 It's based on the weather.
-Last year, for example, we were open for 110 skating days out of a possible 113.
+In 2015, for example, we were open for 110 skating days out of a possible 113.
 We are blessed with some great ice-making professionals and that really helps.
 The rest is up to Mother Nature.